England 2010 World Cup Squad – The Defenders

-With the World Cup just over a month away it is time I started to analyse who I believe Fabio Capello will name in his squad and look at some of the options available to him, this first post is about the defenders.
+With the 2010 World Cup just over a month away, I analyse who I believe Fabio Capello will name in his England squad and look at some of the options available to him, this first post is about the defenders.

 I think we can all agree that Capello will name 8 defenders in his squad and his first choice back four will be Rio Ferdinand, John Terry, Ashley Cole and Glenn Johnson, if all are fit.